 - A Conventional Full Denture is made and inserted after the remaining teeth are removed and tissues have healed.
 Healing may take several months.

-Implant-supported dentures are over-dentures fixed to the gums by implants.
+Implant-supported dentures are fixed to the gums by implants.
 For patients with an uncomfortable or loose-fitting denture, stabilizing it with implants can be a more comfortable and functional solution.

 Implants are placed in the jaw where they heal firmly in place by the surrounding bone.
 Attachments are placed in the underside of the denture that connect to the implants.
 When placed in the mouth, the denture snaps onto the implants, keeping it stable and secure.